platformatic/undici-slicer-interceptor/README.md

 ## Notes

 - The interceptor only adds cache-control headers if none exist in the response
-- The interceptor only adds x-cache-tags headers if none exist in the response
+- The interceptor only adds cache tag headers if none exist in the response
 - Headers are only added to GET and HEAD requests
 - The interceptor respects the find-my-way pattern syntax
 - You must explicitly add wildcards (`*`) in your patterns when needed